commercetools/express-request-correlator/readme.md

 }
 ```

-Whenever `ifNotDefined` is passed it is used to generate a new correlation ID given the request does not already have one.
-Whenever `ifNotDefined` is not passed the "globally" configured `generate` function will be used if not correlation ID is present on the request.
+Whenever `ifNotDefined` is passed it is used to generate a new correlation idgiven the request does not already have one.
+Whenever `ifNotDefined` is not passed the "globally" configured `generate` function will be used if not correlation idis present on the request.

 ## ❯ Testing